 - Graduate Certificate in Conflict Resolution, Communication, University of Utah

-Jim Ruble, PharmD, JD is an associate professor (clinical) in the Department of Pharmacotherapy at the University of Utah College of Pharmacy, and a faculty relations specialist in the Office of Academic Affairs.
+James (Jim) Ruble, PharmD, JD is assistant dean for student affairs and an associate professor (clinical) at the University of Utah College of Pharmacy.
+He is also a faculty relations specialist in the Office of Academic Affairs for the Senior Vice President for Health Sciences.

 Jim is a member of the Utah Bar and the US Patent and Trademark Office Bar.
 Jim is trained in conflict resolution, and is a mediator.
-He received academic degrees in science (BS Biology), pharmacy (BS Pharmacy and Doctor of Pharmacy), and law (Juris Doctor) from the University of Utah.
+He received academic degrees in science (BS Biology), pharmacy (BS Pharmacy and PharmD), and law (JD) from the University of Utah.

-Jim feels privileged to be an educator, clinician, and scholar, but most importantly wants to be a good humanitarian.
+Jim feels privileged to be an educator, clinician, and scholar, but most importantly he strives to be a humanitarian and facilitate the principles of eudaimonia ("human flourishing").